GauravChavan18/Wheatherapp/README.md

 This is a simple weather app built with React that uses an API to fetch temperature data for a user-specified city and display it to the user.

-# Installation
-To install the application, follow these steps:

-Clone the repository to your local machine.
-Navigate to the project directory.
-Run npm install to install the dependencies.

 # Configuration
 To configure the application, you will need to provide an API key.
 Follow these steps: